 Forward propagation involves passing input data through the network to compute the output.
 Each layer transforms the input using weights and biases, followed by an activation function.
 Backpropagation, a cornerstone of training neural networks, calculates the gradient of the loss function with respect to each weight.
 This gradient is then used to update the weights, reducing the error in subsequent iterations.

 Gradient descent is an iterative optimization algorithm used to minimize the loss function.
 Variants like Stochastic Gradient Descent (SGD) and Mini-batch Gradient Descent offer trade-offs between computational efficiency and convergence speed.
-Advanced optimizers like Adam combine the benefits of adaptive learning rates and momentum, making them suitable for high deep neural networks.
+Advanced optimizers like Adam combine the benefits of adaptive learning rates and momentum, making them suitable for neural networks.

 Building a high-performance neural network requires careful consideration of architecture design.
 The depth (number of layers) and width (number of neurons per layer) of the network play a critical role in its performance.
 Deeper networks can model more complex patterns but are prone to overfitting.
 Techniques like dropout and L1/L2 regularization help prevent overfitting by introducing constraints on the weights.